aamrits/interview-questions-prep/javascript.md

 ---
 #### Q6
 ### ✍var, let, const,Temporal Dead Zone.
-- "var" declarations are globally scoped or function scoped while "let" and "const" are block scoped.
+- `var` declarations are globally scoped or function scoped while `let` and `const` are block scoped.
-- "var" variables can be updated and re-declared within its scope; "let" variables can be updated but not re-declared; "const" variables can neither be updated nor re-declared.
+- `var` variables can be updated and re-declared within its scope; `let` variables can be updated but not re-declared; `const` variables can neither be updated nor re-declared.
 - They are all hoisted to the top of their scope.
-But while var variables are initialized with undefined, "let" and "const" variables are not initialized.
+But while var variables are initialized with undefined, `let` and `const` variables are not initialized.
-- While "var" and "let" can be declared without being initialized, "const" must be initialized during declaration.
+- While `var` and `let` can be declared without being initialized, `const` must be initialized during declaration.

 **[⬆](#Questions)**
 ---